Pedestrian wind comfort

 The main approaches for the assessment of wind behaviour in the past have included full-scale testing and wind tunnel testing.
 The rapid development of computational resources in the past decades has enabled the use of Computational Fluid Dynamics (CFD) as a tool to carry out pedestrian wind comfort studies.
 It provides a faster and less expensive alternative which can often also provide more information about the wind flow compared to the more conservative methods.
 Therefore, CFD has been selected as the method of choice to achieve the objectives of this task.

+Urban wind flows strongly influence pedestrian comfort and safety.
+CFD makes it possible to model how building arrangements and street networks shape urban airflow and microclimate.
 Computational pedestrian wind comfort studies are carried out in various urban areas in Sofia city as well as a part of the evaluation of different urban designs produced within parametric urban planning use cases.
 The results offer detailed information about the wind behaviour and are used for developing the City Digital Twin pilot project at GATE.